+Affiliate marketing can earn revenue for a small business like a web publisher.
 Small businesses can use this model for marketing their products.
-Or affiliate marketing can earn revenue for a small business like a web publisher.
-Experts predict the spend on affiliate marketing could hit USD 8.2 billion by 2022.In a nutshell here are the PROs and CONs of affiliate marketing:
+Experts from Statista predict that spending on affiliate marketing could hit USD 8.2 billion by 2022.

-- Can be easily scaled up
+- It can be easily scaled up.

 Companies that grew through affiliate marketing

 Let’s look at eleven companies that have grown on the backs of their affiliate programs.